jjaijg/flavour_fiesta/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Next Cloundnary

+Cloudnary we are using for storing our images and videos

+## Express backend server with mongodb without typescript

+1.Installation of express - npm install express 2.Installation of mongoDB - npm install mongodb 3.Installation of mongooes - npm install mongoose

+## nodemon

+This package is used for run our server autamatically if the anything chnges in files npm install nodemon --save-dev (This is only required for dev env)

+## Typescript for node, express,mongooes

+npm install typescript @types/node @types/express @types/mongoose